HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 • Firewood

-When it comes to firewood, like with any campfire, you’ll need 3 kinds.
-Tinder, kindling and larger pieces of wood.
+When it comes to firewood, you’ll need three kinds: tinder, kindling, and larger pieces of wood.

-Tinder is a bunch of small sticks, dry grass and other dry vegetation.
+Tinder is a bunch of small sticks, dry grass, and other dry vegetation.
 It ignites easily, but burns quickly.
-It’s used to get your fire going.
+It’s best used to get your fire going.

-Kindling refers to medium sized sticks, twigs and pieces of wood.
-Kindling is the middle man between the tinder and the firewood.
+Kindling is medium-sized sticks, twigs, and pieces of wood.
 Your tinder lights your kindling, and your kindling lights your larger pieces of firewood.

 The larger pieces will burn slower, keeping your campfire alive and burning for some time.

-Again, make sure that the wood you’re using is as dry as possible, otherwise it won’t burn well, and the smoke will almost be enough to suffocate you.
+Make sure that the wood you’re using is as dry as possible, otherwise it won’t burn well.

 Step 1: Prepare Your Fireboard & Spindle

-A fireboard is a flat, dry piece of wood that’s about a half inch to an inch thick.
-Make sure that it’s stable when you lay it on the ground.
+Make sure that your fireboard is stable when you lay it on the ground.
 If it wobbles, you’ll have a hard time drilling your spindle into it.

 Before you get started, the first thing you need to do is cut a small triangle – or V shape – out of the side of your fireboard.